unixpickle/puzzle.js/README.md

    * the 3x3 solver
    * the 2x2 solver
    * the Skewb solver
- * Implement move-based scrambles for all big cubes.
+   * the Pyraminx solver
  * Implement Square-1 API+scrambles.
  * Implement Rubik's Clock API+scrambles.
+ * Implement sticker cubes for:
+   * the Pyraminx
+   * the Megaminx

 # License